-EHII is then calculated using the coefficient estimates for the log of the UTIP-UNIDO measures (Infinal) and the manufacturing/population ratio (mfgpop), standardizing all coefficients on the concept of gross household income inequality.
-This estimates the effect of all cash inflows (including, for example, pensions) but not the effect of taxes.
-The purpose of EHII is comparative.
-It is, above all, to populate a panel data set with as many conceptually-consistent inequality measures as available data reasonably allow.
-The new EHII panel has 3871 estimates for 149 countries.
-Figure 3 illustrates some of the new and old EHII estimates.
+EHII is then calculated using the coefficient estimates for the log of the UTIP-UNIDO measures (lnfinal) and the manufacturing/population ratio (mfgpop), standardizing all coefficients on the concept of gross household income inequality.
+This estimates the effect of all cash inflows (including, for example, pensions) but not the effect of taxes.1 The purpose of EHII is comparative.
+It is, above all, to populate a panel dataset with as many conceptually consistent inequality measures as available data reasonably allow.
+The new EHII panel has 3,871 estimates for 149 countries.

-1The treatment of public pensions and other transfers in some of the underlying DS measures appears murky, but these inequality measures are typically much lower than those for "market income," which suggests that some transfers are typically factored in.
+1 The treatment of public pensions and other transfers in some of the underlying DS measures appears murky, but these inequality measures are typically much lower than those for 'market income', which suggests that some transfers are typically factored in.